-In order to minimise the risk of malfunction and associated risks to personnel, do not install or use the device in particularly adverse conditions, where the following dangers occur:
+In order to minimize the risk of malfunction and associated risks to staff, do

-- possibility of mechanical impacts, excessive shocks and vibration;

-- excessive temperature fluctuation;

-- condensation of steam, dust, ice.
+- excessive temperature fluctuation; - condensation of steam, dust, ice.

 Continuous development may result in changes to specification without prior notice.
 The latest version can be found on the manufacturer's website: www.pyropress.com.